michaelsharpe/hashmap/README.md

 # HashMapp #

-A new way to explore the world.
+A new way to explore the world.h.

 ## What is HashMapp? ##